WTFAcademy/WTF-Starknet/docs/2_Cairo/readme.md

 # WTF is Cairo?

-Cairo is a programming language for writing provable programs, where one party can prove to another that a certain computation was executed correctly.
+**Cairo** is a programming language for writing provable programs, where one party can prove to another that a certain computation was executed correctly.
 Cairo and similar proof systems can be used to provide scalability to blockchains.

 StarkNet uses the Cairo programming language both for its infrastructure and for writing StarkNet contracts.

-## Structure of a cairo program
+## 1. Structure of a cairo contract

 If we compare the structure that we use in a solidity smart contract, usually they are organize as follows: